 On November 19, 2012, judges at the Texas State Office of Administrative Hearings dismissed the last case that was filed by the Texas Medical Board for prescribing and treating patients with these off label gene-targeted protocols.
 But that court victory has still not allowed him to practice his form of medicine on patients with cancer, and he is under more pressure now than ever from his online detractors.

-Dr Burzynski on Dateline
+Dr Burzynski was featured on Dateline

 Dr Chen details the corruption that occurred at the National Cancer Institute after writing a report that was favorable to Burzynksi’s therapy.